What is Address Sanitizer?

 Address Sanitizer (ASan) is a fast memory error detector that detects use-after-free and out-of-bound bugs in C/C++ programs.
 It uses a compile-time instrumentation to check all reads and writes during the execution.
 In addition, the runtime part replaces the

-The easiest way to get Firefox builds with Address Sanitizer is to use the regular try builds, provided here for download.
-These builds are updated daily and help to save important build resources on the try server.
+The easiest way to get Firefox builds with Address Sanitizer is to use the public builds of mozilla-central, available for download:

 Creating your own Linux Try build